ctdio/mocha-puppeteer/README.md

 # mocha-puppeteer

-Welcome to mocha-puppeteer!
-Since Google Chrome enabled headless mode in 59.x, the Chrome DevTools team has developed [puppeteer](https://github.com/GoogleChrome/puppeteer) for running and managing an instance of Chromium.
+Since the release of Google Chrome headless mode, the Chrome DevTools team has developed [puppeteer](https://github.com/GoogleChrome/puppeteer) for running and managing an instance of Chromium.
-Mocha-puppeteer makes it possible to read tests written in [Mocha](https://github.com/mochajs/mocha) and run them inside of a Chromium instance provided by puppeteer.
+This module makes it possible to run tests written with [mocha](https://github.com/mochajs/mocha) inside of a Chromium instance.
-This way you get the ease-of-use and familiarity of Mocha along with the reliable performance of Chromium.

 *Note:* Still under dev.
 Nothing is really configurable right now.
 Come back later.

 ## Installation